 Choosing the right CPU in Bangladesh means balancing processor price, performance, and compatibility.
 From Intel Core and AMD Ryzen desktop processors to Xeon, Threadripper, and EPYC workstation CPUs, each processor category is built for specific workloads like gaming, video editing, programming, AI, and business use.
 This complete processor guide explains types of processors, core counts, generations, and use cases, helping Bangladeshi buyers compare CPUs accurately before upgrading or building a PC.

-Types of Processor
+Different Types of Processors

 Categorized by Device